mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/CustomizingQueriesWithModifiers.md

 }
 ```

-> Note: It's essential that we have `ModifiedQuery<Self, DelayModifier<Self>>` as the return type instead of `some QueryRequest<Value>`.
+> Note: It's essential that we have `ModifiedQuery<Self, DelayModifier<Self>>` as the return type instead of `some QueryRequest<Value, State>`.
 The former style ensures that infinite queries and mutations can use our modifier whilst still being recognized as their respective ``InfiniteQueryRequest`` or ``MutationRequest`` conformances by the compiler.

 This allows us to use our modifer for any query that we create.